-White wine varieties include: Chardonnay, sauvignon blanc, pinot grigio, moscato, riesling, etc. The elegant and sparkly white wine is a lot more demanding (one of the only kind of demands I’ll be happy to follow).
+White wine varieties include Chardonnay, sauvignon blanc, pinot grigio, Moscato, Riesling, etc. The elegant and sparkly white wine is a lot more demanding (one of the only kinds of demands I’ll be happy to follow).

 3. How Long Does Box Wine Last?

 How long does box wine last after opening?

 Actually, in our house an opened box of wine doesn’t last very long at all, but that’s because we drink it quickly!

 Tip: Are you training for the “Tour de Franzia?”
 Unlike bottled wine, box wine actually has an expiration date.
 Box wine should still taste fine and be drinkable a couple of months past its expiration date.

 4. How Long is Fine Wine Still Good After Opening?

 Fine Wine can last decades in a wine cellar, but once opened is subject to the same laws of physics as cheap wine.

 - Fine Red wine: Up to 20+ years

 - Fortified wines: Up to 100+ years